bcdidryo/bioknack/README.markdown

     * **Example:** `1292   1296   gene product   MAPK`
-  * The output is either a detailed comparison between the tagged contents of the `.a1` file and the entity recognition output, or it is simply a tab-separated list of precision, recall and F-score (`-t` parameter).
+  * The output is either a detailed comparison between the tagged contents of the `.a1` file and the entity recognition output, or it is simply a tab-separated list of number of true positives, number of false positives, number of false negatives, precision, recall and F-score (`-t` parameter).
   * **Examples:**
     * `./statter.rb 10089566.a1 10089566.entities`
       * lines beginning with `+` denote a true positive